PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

         IN AAAA  ::1
 ```

-Or use a single zone file for multiple zones:
+Or use a single zone file for multiple origins:

 ```conffile
 example.org example.net {